In this article:

 The gut has good and bad bacteria that play a role in the health of the body.
 To have a healthy gut requires more good bacteria than bad bacteria.
-An overgrowth of bad bacteria in the gut causes dysbiosis and can lead to health complications.
+Conversely, an overgrowth of bad bacteria in the gut, causes dysbiosis and can lead to health complications.
 (1)

 With 70% of the body’s immune system residing in the gut, it is critical to keep it functioning properly.

-Some common causes of an unhealthy gut can be attributed to everyday lifestyle factors:
+Some common causes of an unhealthy gut can be attributed to either everyday lifestyle factors or medical conditions/infection.

-- Intake of NSAIDs, or nonsteroidal anti-inflammatory drugs, can cause issues related to the gut over time.
+- Intake of NSAIDs (nonsteroidal anti-inflammatory drugs) can cause issues related to the gut over time.

-- Excess sugar causes inflammation and feeds the harmful bacteria in the gut.
+- Excessive sugar causes inflammation and feeds the harmful bacteria in the gut.

 - Inflammatory foods, such as heavily processed oils (including canola oil, corn oil, and soybean oil), fried foods, high-fructose corn syrup, and artificial sweeteners, can cause inflammation in the gut and create imbalances that lead to an unhealthy gut.